katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - Historically Neontribe - was a bunch of developers - but all from backgrounds
 - We filled in the non-developer jobs, but recently, hired a few people with little to no coding experience to support us with those tasks.
 - Those new hires were the ones who had a bit more time on their hands.
 So we set off:
-- We had a user researcher with a maths degree who'd done a bit of coding and had lots of experience in the charity sector - to lead the discovery and liaise with clients
 - Myself and the other developer who'd worked on the original app
+- A user researcher with a maths degree who'd done a bit of coding and had lots of experience in the charity sector - to lead the discovery and liaise with clients
 - TICK: and of course, Holly a recent arts graduate and illustrator who wanted to help
 - We hit all the same problems every software project has...
 - It didn't all go swimmingly .. but this is what worked well and how Holly helped me reflect on where our process could be better